Hargreaves Music Building, Rm 413b

 Dr. Zhong has performed several lead roles in opera productions, such as Butterfly in Madama Butterfly, Sister Angelica in Suor Angelica, Micaëla in Carmen, and Dido in Dido and Aeneas at Illinois Opera Theater, Krannert Center for the Performing Arts in the United States.
 Coached vocally for four years by John Wustman at the University of Illinois, Dr. Zhong was a soloist in his highly acclaimed series, The Complete Songs of Schubert.

 In 2017, Dr. Zhong took the soloist role performed in the symphonic choral concert held in the Toronto Center for Arts for the celebration of Canada’s 150 years anniversary, and performed in the same concert hall again with a local orchestra in 2019.
 In 2018, Zhong appeared as a soloist in the big concert held in the Kauffman Music Center in Kansas City.
 In 2015, Dr. Zhong performed at the Shanghai Oriental Art Center as the soloist in the seventh movement of the symphonic and chorus work Ode to Peace.
 In 2014, Dr. Zhong appeared as a soloist in the Beethoven's Symphony No. 9, with Muncie Symphony Orchestra and chorale unions.
 In 2012 and 2015, Zhong was a soloist in symphonic choral works Toward the Future (fourth movement) and Ode to Peace (seventh movement), the two world premiere performances, held in the Clarice Smith Performing Arts Center, University of Maryland-College Park.
 In Indiana, Dr. Zhong sang as a soloist with Earlham Symphony Orchestra in Carl Orff's Carmina Burana (2011) and Muncie Symphony Orchestra in Ralph Vaughan Williams's Dona Nobis Pacem (2008).

-Her numerous concert performances and over one hundred solo recitals have taken her to professional performance venues across Arkansas, Alabama, California, Florida, Idaho, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maryland, Michigan, Mississippi, Missouri, Nebraska, Nevada, New York, North Carolina, Ohio, Oregon, Pennsylvania, South Carolina, Tennessee, Utah, Virginia and Washington.
+Her numerous concert performances and over one hundred and twenty solo recitals have taken her to professional performance venues across Arkansas, Alabama, California, Florida, Idaho, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maryland, Michigan, Mississippi, Missouri, Nebraska, Nevada, New York, North Carolina, Ohio, Oregon, Pennsylvania, South Carolina, Tennessee, Utah, Virginia and Washington.